How to Effectively Use a Virtual Assistant: 15 Unexpected Tips

 A virtual assistant is a professional who supports a client or a business remotely.
 Most people associate VAs with basic administrative tasks, but they can also handle a broad range of tasks depending on their niche.
 There are VAs who specialize in eCommerce, digital marketing, content creation, IT services, accounting, real estate, and telehealth, to name just a few areas of expertise.
 So whether you need help with website maintenance, lead generation, or podcast management, there’s a VA (or VA team!) who can help you get the job done.

-Beyond Phone Calls and Data Entry: What virtual assistants can Offer
+Beyond Phone Calls and Data Entry: How a Virtual Assistant Can Help You

 While there are plenty of virtual assistants who excel in admin roles, there is a wide variety of specializations that virtual assistants can offer growing businesses.
 These include: